 The following stops mentioned below have worked for us travelling with young kids aged nearly 4 at the time.
 We had plenty of time and the diversity of every single stop along this breathtaking road trip to Tofino was worth every minute.

-At the end of this post I have added some stops that are also worth checking.
+At the end of this post I have added some stops that are also worth checking out.
 Maybe on your way back from Tofino to Nanaimo.
 Or if you are really that ahead of time they might still fit into your epic road trip to Tofino.
 As we’re travelling with young kids it would have just been far too much in a day and honestly also for us.
-But feel free to customise this road trip to Tofino as you like.
+But feel free to customise this road trip from Nanaimo to Tofino as you like.

 Let’s get this epic road trip to Tofino started…

 (58km / 40min from Nanimo)

 This might just be a quick stop but it is well worth the view across Cameron Lake.
 Stop at the eastern tip of the lake and admire the beautiful scenery.
 There is a small road sign saying Cameron Lake Camp Ground on your right and the road looks like you will not really be getting anywhere, but this is the turning you have to take.
 Anyway if you do start to see the lake on your right whilst driving you have missed the turnoff.

 Stop at Cathedral Grove – MacMillan Provincial Park – Vancouver Island

 A short way further down the highway awaits the next major stop along Highway 4, sitting at the western tip of Cameron Lake, is MacMillan Provincial Park.
 This will be the most famous stop on your road trip to Tofino and a must.

 The park is only small but it sure packs one hell of a punch.
 It’s home of the ancient giant trees of Vancouver Island and to an ancient Douglas-Fir and Red Cedar tree forest, known as Cathedral Grove – a much loved spot and shortlisted as being one of the seven wonders of Canada.